 Where should I eat?

 With some of the most varied cuisine in Sub-Saharan Africa, Zanzibar is the place to arrive with an empty stomach.
 Every evening, Stone Town's seafront Forodhani Gardens morphs into a sizzling street food bonanza, with dozens of stalls hawking everything from barbecued octopus to the crispy stuffed pancakes known as 'Zanzibar pizzas'.
-Tucked down Stone Town's alleys, you'll also find some excellent cheap local restaurants – to sample some of the best with a local guide, sign up for Urban Adventures' excellent new Culinary Stone Town tour.
+Tucked down Stone Town's alleys, you'll also find some excellent cheap local restaurants – to sample some of the best with a local guide, sign up for this excellent Culinary Stone Town tour.

 Arguably Stone Town's best rooftop restaurant, Emerson on Hurumzi serves a decadent, Persian-inspired feast backed by live Taarab music on its cushion-strewn rooftop from Tuesday to Sunday.
 For great coffee, follow your nose to Puzzle Coffee or Zanzibar Coffee House, which also serves hearty breakfasts.